SwanseaUniversityMedical/concept-library/README.md

     - It is recommended for use when developing the Docker images, or as a pre-production test when modifying build behaviour such as offline compression.
     - After building, the application can be located at http://localhost:8005
 3. `docker-compose.prod.yaml`
-    - This compose file manually builds the production container.
+    - This compose file builds the production container.
-    - It is exclusively used for deployment of feature branches that are not covered by CI/CD.
+    - It is used for both manual and automated deployment via CI/CD workflows
     - After building, the application can be located at https://conceptlibrary.some-demo-app.saildatabank.com where `some-demo-app` describes the development sub-domain
-4. `docker-compose.deploy.yaml`
-    - This compose file is used for automated deployment.
-    - It is exclusively used for deployment of production containers during CI/CD workflows.
-    - After building, the application can be located at https://conceptlibrary.saildatabank.com

 ### 2.3.2.
 Initial Build
 To perform the initial build and run of the application: